-The drives typically operate on a daisy-chain interface in which other SCSI devices are also operating.
-Devices on the daisy chain must all operate in the same mode, either SE or LVD, but not a mixture of these.
-On the interface daisy chain, all signals are common between all devices on the chain, or bus, as it is also called.
-This daisy chain of SCSI devices must be terminated at both ends with the proper impedance in order to operate correctly.
+The drives typically operate on a bus with other SCSI devices.
+All devices on the bus must operate in the same mode, either SE or LVD, but not a mixture of these.
+All signals on the bus are common between all devices on the bus.
+This bus must be terminated at both ends with the proper impedance in order to operate correctly.
 Do not terminate intermediate SCSI devices.
 In some cases, the SCSI devices at each end have onboard termination circuits that can be enabled by installation of a jumper plug (TE) on the device.
 These termination circuits receive power from either a source internal to the device, or from a line in the interface cable specifically powered for that purpose.
 LC and LW model drives do not have onboard termination circuits.
 Some type of external termination circuits must be provided for these drives by the end user or designers of the equipment into which the drives will be integrated.
-See the ANSI T10 Standard referenced above for the maximum number of devices that can successfully operate at various interface transfer rates on SE and LVD daisy chains.
+See the ANSI T10 Standard referenced above for the maximum number of devices that can successfully operate at various interface transfer rates on SE and LVD buses.

 LC model drives plug into PCBA or bulkhead connectors in the host.
 They may be connected in a daisy chain by the host backplane wiring or PCBA circuit runs that have adequate DC current carrying capacity to support the number of drives plugged into the PCBA or bulkhead connectors.
-A single 80-pin I/O connector cable cannot support the DC current needs of several drives, so no daisy chain cables beyond the bulkhead connectors should be used.
+A single 80-pin I/O connector cable cannot support the DC current needs of several drives, so no cables beyond the bulkhead connectors should be used.
 A single drive connected via a cable to a host 80-pin I/O connector is not recommended.

-Table 14 shows the interface transfer rates supported by the various drive models defined in this manual.
+Table 11 shows the interface transfer rates supported by the various drive models defined in this manual.

-Table 14: Interface transfer rates supported
+Table 11: Interface transfer rates supported

-Maximum transfer rate face type/ e models Asynchronous Fast-5 Fast-10 Fast-20 (Ultra) Fast-40 (Ultra2) Fast-80 (Ultra160) Fast-160 (Ultra320) SE ST3146807LW/LC ST373307LW/LC ST336607LW/LC yes yes yes yes no no no LVD ST3146807LW/LC ST373307LW/LC ST336607LW/LC yes yes yes yes yes yes yes
+Maximum transf er rate Interface type/ drive models Asynchronous Fast-5 Fast-10 Fast-20 (Ultra) Fast-40 (Ultra2) Fast-80 (Ultra160) Fast-160 (Ultra320) SE ST336807LW/LC yes yes yes yes no no no LVD ST336807LW/LC yes yes yes yes yes yes yes